temporalio/edu-101-dotnet-code/exercises/hello-workflow/README.md

 # Exercise 1: Hello Workflow

 During this exercise, you will
-* Review the business logic of the provided Workflow Definition to understand its behavior
+* Review the business logic of the provided Workflow Definition to understand its behavior.
-* Modify the Worker initialization code to specify a Task Queue name
+* Modify the Worker initialization code to specify a Task Queue name.
-* Run the Worker initialization code to start the Worker process
+* Run the Worker initialization code to start the Worker process.
-* Execute the Workflow from the command line, specifying your name as input
+* Execute the Workflow from the command line, specifying your name as input.

 Make your changes to the code in the `practice` subdirectory (look for TODO comments that will guide you to where you should make changes to the code).